Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ![PilAGM](../../../img/PilAGM.jpg)

-Small joystick used to finalize the positioning of a target in the seeker gate of an AGM prior to launch.
+Small joystick used to finalize the positioning of a target in the seeker gate of a guided Weapon prior to launch.

 ## Outboard Engine Control Panel